Let’s face it, starting uni is a massive deal.

-The hungover lectures
+12. The hungover lectures

-You really did a great job of striking that balance between study and leisure, as you’re lying down in a lecture basically still stinking drunk from last night’s partying.
+You really did a great job of striking that balance between study and leisure, as you’re lying down in a lecture still drunk from last night’s partying.

-You basically forget you’re here to learn new stuff
+13. You basically forget you’re here to learn new stuff

 Gone are the days where you deluded yourself into thinking you’d use your independence wisely.